Here's a good place to start

-Firstly, you need to check your power bill, as it will state your average daily consumption in kWh.
-Then you need to consider when you use your power, as you want to cover your daytime consumption as a minimum.
-Each kW of solar power will produce on average approx. 4.6kWh per day, but this will vary based on your location, roof orientation, shading etc. So if your average daytime consumption was 12kWh, you’d need at least a 3kW system, if it was 20kWh, then a 5kW system.
-An experienced consultant will determine the best system to suit your needs.
+Firstly, you need to check your power bill, where you’ll find your average daily consumption in kWh.
+Then you need to consider when you use your power - at minimum, you want to cover your daytime energy consumption.
+Each kilowatt (kW) of solar power will produce, on average, approx. 4.6kWh per day, but this varies depending on a number of environmental conditions.
+So, if your average daytime consumption is 12kWh, you’ll need at least a 3kW system.
+If you consume 20kWh a day, then a 5kW solar PV system would best suit your needs.
+An experienced consultant will help determine the best solar power package to suit your needs.

 Some frequently asked questions for newbies

 Australia is a great place to take advantage of solar energy.
 Systems here will produce more than they would in most places throughout Europe, despite the uptake being higher there.
 In Australia, a north facing roof between 20 and 30 degrees is the most ideal aspect.
 Lower or higher pitches can also be used, often to great effect.
 Panels facing east or west will still generate good yields, typically only 15-17 percent less than they would on the north.
 Eastern panels will generate power earlier in the day then north and western panels will produce power later in the day.
 Many people decide to put a portion of panels on the western aspect, as it improves the production later in the day when many appliances are commonly used.
 Using the power you're producing has financial advantages, which is why it can make sense despite the lower production.